mattdh666/rpi-led-matrix-panel/README.md

 ### Running

 There are several examples in the demo directory.
-To run them, first build the library by running make in the root of the repository.
+To run them, grab this repository and build the library by running make in the root of the repository.

 	$ make

-Once the library builds successfully, change to the 'demo' directory and run make to build the demo.
+Once the library builds successfully, change to the 'demo' directory and run make again to build the demo.

 	$ cd demo
 	$ make